 Emotional needs are things that we desire to make us feel good and happy.
 We all enter into relationships with unhealthy needs and expectations.
 The problem starts when you use control, attachment, guilt, silent treatment, manipulation, gas-lighting, blame-shifting, revenge, etc. to meet those needs.

-Here is a list of the most common emotional needs and how people use them to destroy their relationships:
+Here is a list of the most common emotional needs in a relationship or friendship:

-- To feel wanted or special.
+- To feel wanted to special.

 - To feel happy.